 The credit reporting system is complex and is often difficult for consumers to navigate.
-There are a number laws designed that give consumers specific rights, including the Fair Credit Billing Act (FCBA), the Fair Credit Reporting Act (FCRA), and the Fair Debt Collection Practices Act.
+There are a number of laws designed that give consumers specific rights, including the Fair Credit Billing Act (FCBA), the Fair Credit Reporting Act (FCRA) and the Fair Debt Collection Practices Act (FDCPA).
 But many are either unaware of them or unable to effectively claim them.
 Credit repair professionals can help, but it is important for consumers to know their credit rights.

 The Fair Credit Billing Act

 Errors on consumers credit reports are far too common.
 An FTC study in 2012 found that as many as 20% of all consumer credit reports contained mistakes.
 The FCBA establishes procedures for correcting those mistakes on consumer credit reports.
 In general, consumers can resolve errors on their credit reports in their favor for: